Gudipudi railway station

-Gudipudi railway station (station code: GPDE), is an Indian Railways station in Gudipudi village of Guntur district in Andhra Pradesh.
+Gudipudi railway station (station code: GPDE), is an Indian Railways station in Gudipudi village of Palnadu district in Andhra Pradesh.
 It lies on the Nallapadu–Pagidipalli section and is administered under Guntur railway division of South Central Railway zone.
 It halts 6 trains every day.

 Structure and amenities

 The station has roof top solar panels installed by the Indian railways, along with various railway stations and service buildings in the country, as a part of sourcing 500 MW solar energy.